avichalk/phys_305/README.md

 # phys_305

-Code and files for PHYS 305 by Prof. Krauss.
+Code and files for PHYS 305 - Computational Physics - by Prof. Krauss.